saasbook/hw-refactoring-legacy-code-bug-fix/getting_set_up.md

 Typo wasn’t built with Heroku in mind, but the changes needed to deploy to Heroku have already been made in our fork of the Typo repository.
 If you haven't done it previously you will need to run the following at the command line:

 ```
-heroku login
+$ heroku login
-ssh-keygen
+$ ssh-keygen
-heroku keys:add
+$ heroku keys:add
 ```

 Then from within your copy of the Typo repository, run:

 ```
-heroku create
+$ heroku create
-git push heroku master
+$ git push heroku master
-heroku run rake db:migrate
+$ heroku run rake db:migrate
-heroku open
+$ heroku open # doesn't work on C9 --> on C9 right click on link that git push to heroku generates
 ```

 At this point a browser should open and take you to typo setup.
 Follow the onscreen instructions but **please make a careful note of the password it generates for you**.
 Once you leave the page with the password on you can't reset it unless you want to work out how to get typo set up to send email on Heroku.
 Note that you'll need this password for your homework submission.

 Next: [Fixing a Bug in Typo](fixing_a_bug_in_typo.md)